 People gain weight in middle age due to lower metabolic rates, menopause and other factors.
-The Department of Endocrinology at Singapore General Hospital explains why.
+The Department of Endocrinology at Singapore General Hospital (SGH) explains why.

 Continued from previous page.